tethysplatform/tethys/docs/getting_started/url_variables.rst

       {% gizmo_dependencies %}
     {% endblock %}

 There are two changes to the :file:`map.html` template that are worth noting.
 First, the template now overrides the ``app_navigation_block`` to provide links for each of the stream gages in the navigation.
 The ``if`` template tag is used in each of the nav items to highlight the appropriate link based on the ``gage_id``.
 Notice that all ``if`` tags must also end with a ``endif`` tag.
 The text between the two tags is displayed only if the conditional statement evaluates to ``True``.
-The ``href`` for each link is provided using the ``url`` tag as before, but this time, the ``id`` variable is also provided.
+The ``href`` for each link is provided using the ``url``, but this time the ``id`` variable is also provided as an argument.

 The other change to the template is the heading of the page (``<h1>``) is wrapped by ``if``, ``else``, and ``endif`` tags.
 The effect is to display "Stream Gage id#" when viewing only one stream gage and "Stream Gages" when viewing all of them.

 View Updated Map Page
 =====================

-Just like that, you added a new view of your data.
+Just like that, you added a new page to your app using MVC.
 Start up the development server using the ``tethys manage start`` command and browse to your app.
 Use the "Go To Map" action on the home page to browse to your new map page and use the options in the navigation pane to view the different gages.
 It should look like this:

 .. figure:: ../images/map_single_page.png
     :width: 650px